John David Wicker was introduced as San Diego State University's new Director of Intercollegiate Athletics on Oct. 24, 2016.

 Wicker also spent three years at Georgia, from (1996-1999), where he also worked for the Atlanta Committee for the Olympic Games in preparation for the 1996 Summer Olympics as the venue logistics manager for Sanford Stadium, home to the medal rounds for men's and women's soccer.

 Wicker takes over an athletic department that has enjoyed great success in recent years.
-The football team, which is 6-1 this season, has been to six straight bowl games.
-Men's basketball has been to the post season seven straight years.
-Teams, from water polo to men's and women's golf, to baseball and softball, have combined for 32 Mountain West championships since the beginning of the 2012-1013 year.
+The football team, which posted a 10-2 record in 2017 and enjoyed back-to-back 11-win seasons in 2015 and 2016, will make its eighth consecutive bowl game appearance in 2017.
+Men's basketball has been to the postseason 11 of the last 12 years.
+Teams, from water polo to men's and women's golf, to baseball and softball, have combined for 37 Mountain West championships since the beginning of the 2012-13 school year.

 Wicker graduated from Mississippi State in 1992 with a bachelor's degree in professional accountancy.
 He received his master's degree in education with an emphasis in sports management from Georgia in 1997.